psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Borough Court.— On Monday, (before J. Eldridge, esq.
 Mayor, and other gentlemen.)

-Joseph Anderson, landlord of tbe Pack-horse, in Sea-street, wss charged with allowing card-playing in his house.
+Joseph Anderson, landlord of the Pack-horse, in Sea-street, wss charged with allowing card-playing in his house.

 P.C.
 Cooke stated that he found men playing cards there on Saturday evening, and told the landlord it was not allowed.